bifravst/bdd-markdown/features/Goal.md

+---
+info: front-matter should be supported for feature-level settings
+tags:
+  - first
+---

 # Demonstrate the Webhook Receiver

 > As the author of a software component I want to verify that it sends a webhook